-Notification to the CNPD is made online on an appropriate form made available by the authority in its public website.
+Notification to the CNPD is made online on an appropriate form made available by the authority in its public website (www. cnpd.pt/).

-Portuguese Law No 46/2018 of 13 August requires various service providers to notify the CNCS in the event of cybersecurity incidents.
+Law No 46/2018 of 13 August requires various service providers to notify the CNCS - the national competent authority in Portugal for both digital service providers and operators of essential services - in the event of cybersecurity incidents.